siteorigin/vantage/README.md

 Vantage Theme
 ---------------
-This is a starter theme, based on _s with integration into SiteOrigin's extras framework.
+Vantage is a multipurpose WordPress theme, based on _s with integration into SiteOrigin's extras framework.

 License